Tahiti (group): 2015: Fall Into Temptation, Japanese debut and "Skip"

 On January 4, 2015, Tahiti announced the release of the second mini album "Fall Into Temptation" through a teaser clip.
 Jungbin and Jin did not participate in this comeback either, and their official Twitter accounts were inactive, leading fans to presume that they had left the group, although the company never made a formal statement regarding the matter.
 On March 12, Tahiti released their first mini album in Japan.

 On November 8, 2015,Tahiti made a comeback with a "cute" concept in their 4th single "Skip".

-2016–2018: "I Want to Know Your Mind", Jisoo's departure and disbandment
+2016–2018: Last activities, Jisoo's departure and disbandment

 On May 23, 2016, they released their 5th single "I Want To Know Your Mind" (알쏭달쏭).

 On March 16, 2017, Jisoo revealed she had been diagnosed with depression and a panic disorder and on December 8 of the same year, announced she was leaving the group.

 On July 25, 2018, it was announced by member Jerry that Tahiti had disbanded.